yzr456/tp/docs/DeveloperGuide.md

 - Zenith shows the full contact list; no data is modified.

 **MSS**
-1. Tutor requests to list contacts.
+1. Tutor requests to list all contacts.
-2. Zenith shows all contacts.
+2. Zenith displays all contacts.
 Use case ends.

-**Use case: UC10 – Help**
+**Use case: UC10 – Clear All Contacts**

 **Guarantees**
+- All contacts are removed from the address book.
+- On success, Zenith displays an empty contact list.

+**MSS**
+1. Tutor requests to clear all contacts.
+2. Zenith removes all contacts from the address book.
+3. Zenith displays an empty list.
+4. Includes: UC13 Autosave.
+Use case ends.

+**Use case: UC11 – Help**

+**Guarantees**
 - Zenith shows the available commands with brief descriptions.

 **MSS**
 1. Tutor requests help.
-2. Zenith displays the available commands.
+2. Zenith displays the available commands and usage guide.
 Use case ends.

-**Use case: UC11 – Exit**
+**Use case: UC12 – Exit**

 **Guarantees**
-- Zenith exits gracefully
+- Zenith exits gracefully.

 **MSS**
 1. Tutor requests to exit.